Giovanni Bonello: Judge at the European Court of Human Rights

+Publications

 Bonello has published several history books, some of which led Bonello to be awarded the National Book Prize by the National Book Council.
 He also served as president for the Malta Historical Society from 2011 to 2015.

 Bonello also wrote a series of articles for the Times of Malta, celebrating the life of Caterina Scappi, founder of the first hospital exclusively for women in Malta: "For her absolutely pioneer social commitment, for this revolutionary philanthropy, Scappi deserves the monument she never got.
 Only an obscure and overlooked tombstone in the Carmelite church in Valletta today bears witness to her existence, her feminist vision and her generous, farsighted altruism."